prebuilderjs/rollup-plugin/Packages/lib/README.md

 ### v1.6.5

-bugfixes:
+Bugfixes:
-- changed an export name to avoid any conflict with a default variable name
+- Changed an export name to avoid any conflict with a default variable name
-- fixed bug when preprocessing without options.filename, while logging is disabled
+- Fixed bug when preprocessing without options.filename, while logging is disabled

+### v1.6.6

+- Optimized process by adding check to skip in case no directives is present

 </details>